-At The Ansara Law Firm, we understand the legal responsibilities owed by the various businesses and government agencies.
+At The Ansara Law Firm, our Fort Lauderdale premises liability lawyers understand the legal responsibilities owed by the various businesses and government agencies.
 In general, when someone enters a property, they have a reasonable expectation of not getting injured.

 The legal theory of premises liability holds property owners and operators liable for injuries and accidents that occur on their property.